Create an Ubuntu Core image¶

 Creating the image¶

 These are example instructions specific to your particular Dedicated Snap Store.
-To see more general instructions, please refer to the Build your first image and Image creation public documentation.
+To see more general instructions, refer to the Build your first image and Image creation public documentation.

 user@host:~$